Aleksftw/Color-Game/README.md

 - [x] In EASY mode you are provided with 3 squares with different colors.
 - [x] The goal of the game is the guess which square corresponds to the RGB number.
 - [x] When you guess correctly all the squares adopt the guessed color, the background at the top also changes.
-- [x] To reset the game you can click on the NEW COLORS or PLAY AGAIN ? button.
+- [x] To reset the game you can click on the NEW COLORS/ PLAY AGAIN ? button.